Monday, April 13, 2026

 Incense and Inner Silence

-If I ever felt a mysterious inner prompting to leave Judaism, where would I go?
+If I ever felt a mysterious inner prompting to adopt a new religion, where would I go?

 Catholicism holds little appeal—except for the rosary!
 That would be the perfect meditative technique for me.
 It keeps the brain busy in two ways (by reciting prayers and by reflecting on moments from the life of Jesus) making it possible to reach the deeper silence beyond all the alien voices in your head.
 And the Church has some great women mystics.
 I've read Teresa of Ávila and Julian of Norwich and have listened to Hildegard of Bingen's music.
 I'd like to read Hadewijch and to learn everything there is to know about the Beguines.